Practice Note 17 – How to assist the freedom of information review process

 - follow the instructions on the Document Transfer Form that is provided with the review acceptance letter.

 Documents should be sent by email to email@example.com.
+For large files that cannot be sent via email, please contact OVIC to arrange an alternative.

 Agencies and applicants have the right to make a written submission during a review.
 A written submission from an agency can include further information on why and how the exemptions apply, and why the documents should not be released to the applicant.